DarthKipsu/KipsuFi/README.md

     ln- s public/ clj

+Updating galleries for production after these steps is easy.
+No need to update uberjar, just use rsync for example to move the new galleries over:

+    rsync -av dev-dependencies/public/images/photography/ [server]:public/images/photography/

 ## Creating a photo gallery

 Place a new folder in your photography folder in dev-dependencies created in the previous section.
 The name of the folder will be used as the gallery name, in addition, the structure inside the folder should contain the following items: